neurolabusc/OpenGLCoreTutorials/README.md

 ##### Compiling

-The three sample applications should compile easily: launch Lazarus and choose Project/OpenProject, then select Run/Run to compile and execute the project.
+The three sample applications should compile easily (assuming you are using Lazarus 1.6.2 or later): launch Lazarus and choose Project/OpenProject, then select Run/Run to compile and execute the project.
 However, there is one wrinkle for MacOS users: Lazarus uses the Carbon widgetset by default, but you must use the Cocoa widgetset to exploit OpenGL core.
 To change the widgetset, select Project/ProjectOptions, select the "Additions and Overrides" tab and click the LCLWidgetType pull-down to select "Cocoa".
 Once you do this, the applications should compile easily.

 ##### Project 1: Basic